HH-DreamTeam/Cool-reads/retrospectives/sprint-1.md

 ## Issues

-- The Spring Boot application won't start on my computer.
-- I always have conflicts when I try to pull code from the GitHub.
+- The Maven project not starting.
+- Uneven team contribution.
+- Version control conflicts.

 ## Actions

-- Fix the broken Spring Boot setups together.
+- Fixed the problem in the first days.
-- Pull code from GitHub more often.
+- Pull code from GitHub more often and pushing little bits of code rather than big junks.
-- Create smaller commits and push code to GitHub more often.
+- Assigning tasks for each team member.